 With over 50 years’ experience in the timber trade Balcas branched out into renewable energy in 2004, specifically biomass, to pioneer wood pellets branded brites for the UK and Irish markets.
 Since then the company has continued to lead the industry in terms of quality, service, innovation and national presence.

-The first Balcas CHP and pellet manufacturing plant based in Enniskillen, Northern Ireland, where the company is headquartered, started production in 2004, with a capacity of 55,000 tonnes.
+The first Balcas CHP and pellet manufacturing plant based in Enniskillen, Northern Ireland, where the company is headquartered, started production in 2004, with a capacity of 55,000 tonnes (click here to find out more about our pellet production process in Enniskillen).
 The company’s second CHP and pellet manufacturing plant was constructed in 2007 in Invergordon, Scotland with a production capacity of 100,000 tonnes.
-The opening of this plant firmly positioned Balcas as the largest wood pellet fuel manufacturer in Great Britain and Ireland.
+The opening of this plant firmly positioned Balcas as the largest wood-pellet manufacturer in Great Britain and Ireland.

-With a turnover of circa £100 million, Balcas has some 400 direct employees.
-In addition, 300 people are engaged in forest harvesting and haulage (see www.balcas.com/about/our-
+With a turnover of circa £100 million, Balcas has some 400 direct employees; in addition, 300 people are engaged in forest harvesting and haulage.(See www.balcas.com/about/our-